-Dead code elimination relies on static import/export tracing.
-When a bundler encounters export * from './barrel', it cannot statically guarantee that re-exported modules lack side effects without evaluating the entire dependency subtree.
-Consequently, bundlers apply conservative fallback behavior: they mark the barrel and all its transitive dependencies as “potentially side-effectful” and retain them in the output bundle.
+Dead code elimination depends on static import/export tracing.
+When a bundler encounters export * from './barrel', it cannot statically guarantee that re-exported modules are free of side effects without evaluating the entire dependency subtree.
+The bundler’s conservative fallback: mark the barrel and every transitive dependency as retained.
+The analytics.ts module (highlighted red) ships in the bundle even though consumer.ts never imports anything from it.

 {